Kong/kongponents/docs/components/input.md

 You can add `tooltipAttributes` to configure the KTooltip's [props](/components/tooltip)

-<KInput label="Name" :label-attributes="{ help: 'I use the KLabel `help` prop', 'data-testid': 'test', tooltipAttributes: {
+<KInput label="Name" :label-attributes="{ info: 'I use the KLabel `info` prop', 'data-testid': 'test', tooltipAttributes: {
 maxWidth: '150px'
 } } "/>